enisn/deploy-on-pr-sample/README.md

 # DeployOnPrSample

-This repository a proper demonstration of deploying application for each PR opened.
+This repository is a proper demonstration of deploying application for each PR opened.

-Create a PR and see it'll deployed quickly.
+Create a PR and see it'll be deployed quickly.
 And when PR is closed, deployment will be cleared.

 URL pattern is `{{pr_id}}.deployonprsample.enisn-projects.io`.